kurt-krueckeberg/language-translation-dictionary-lookup/docs/internals.md

 ## Code Internals

-### Translaton and Dictionary Interfaces and Classes
+### All Interfaces and Classes

-The UML [Dictionary and Translation classes and Interfaces](/assets/images/dict-trans-classes.png) diagram (click to enlarge).
+The UML of all the [Dictionary and Translation](/assets/images/dict-trans-classes.png) diagram (click to enlarge) related classes and interfaces:

 ![UML Dictionary and Translation Classes and Interface Diagram](/assets/images/dict-trans-classes.png)